Terms & Conditions

 By travel expenses is understood: the hourly rate multiplied by the time required to travel to the final destination using the route planner via the quickest route from headquarters.

-ACA is entitled to adjust its prices and rates yearly on the anniversary of the start of the services, according to the consumer price index with base year 2004 and in accordance with the following formula:
+ACA is entitled to adjust its prices and rates yearly on the anniversary of the start of the services, according to the increase in labour costs and in accordance with the following formula:

 P1 = P0 x (0.2 + 0.8 x X1/X0)